 There are no specific barriers for foreign firms to import medical products into Cambodia.
 Three types of pharmaceutical products are restricted in Cambodia: narcotic drugs, psychotropic substances, and precursors.
 Medical importers need to send their products to the Ministry of Health for testing to determine if they fall under any specific restrictions.

-On average, the products take between 6-12 months depending on the level of complexity, bureaucracies, and relationships.
+On average, products take between 6-12 months to be registered in Cambodia depending on their level of complexity, bureaucracies, and relationships.
 Most local companies are willing to assist with registering products once you partner with them.
-In addition, there are also agencies to deal with registrations on a fee-based service.
-For more information on local professional services, please go to: https://www.export.gov/article?id=Cambodia-Local-Professional-Services
+In addition, there are also agencies to deal with registrations as a fee-based service.
+For more information on local professional services, please go to: http://apps.export.gov/article?id=Cambodia-Local-Professional-Services

 Various medical products have different custom duties ranging from 0-35%.
 More information can be found at http://www.customs.gov.kh/publication-and-resources/customs-tariff-of-cambodia-2017/

-3. What is the practical market entry strategy would you recommend?
+What is the practical market entry strategy you would recommend?